ballerina-platform/module-ballerina-graphql/docs/spec/spec.md

 ### 11.3 SSL/TLS and Mutual SSL

-The GraphQL listener can connect or interact with a secured client.
-The `graphql:ListenerSecureSocket` configuration of the listener exposes the secure connection-related configurations.
+The GraphQL listener can be secured using SSL/TLS.
+The `graphql:ListenerSecureSocket` configuration of the GraphQL listener exposes the secure connection-related configurations.

 ### 11.3.1 Listener

 #### 11.3.1.1 SSL/TLS

-The GraphQL listener can connect or interact with an HTTPS client using SSL/TLS.
+The GraphQL listener can be secured to communicate via HTTPS using SSL/TLS.
 The `graphql:ListenerSecureSocket` can be used to configure the listener to expose an HTTPS connection.

 Alternatively, an HTTP listener configured to connect with an HTTPS client can also be used to create the GraphQL listener to expose an HTTPS connection.